ValeriaReveles/ValeriaReveles/README.md

 - 🔭 I’m currently working on **multiple Codeup Web Development curriculum and individual projects such as portfolio page.**

-- 🌱 I’m currently learning **HMTL, CSS, Bootstrap, JavaScript, Vue, Java, Spring, MySQL, OOP, Test-Driven Development, and venturing into React and Python.
+- 🌱 I’m currently learning **HMTL, CSS, Bootstrap, JavaScript, Vue, Java, Spring, MySQL, OOP, Test-Driven Development, and venturing into other languages, such as Python, and frameworks/libraries such as React.
 I have dabbled in networking and hold Networking+ certification**

 - 🤝 I’m looking for help with **breaking into the industry and further improving skills.
 Help and mentorship greatly appreciated.**